Aiven-Labs/presentations/2021-03-22-Python-Web-Conference/README.md

     * They first talk directly to each other
       * What if something fails?
       * What if it's busy
-      * Burden is in the producer/consumer app
+      * Burden is in the producer/consumer
-    * Evolve schemas
   * Kafka enables Decoupling Producer/Consumers
     * Producer can send and do other work
     * consumer can wait and execute
+    * more consumers can read the same data
+    * a consumer pool can divide the work

 * How do I work with Kafka and Python
   * Administration